INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Marathon Digital Holdings, Inc. (MARA) Investors and Encourages Investors to Contact the Firm Before February 15, 2022

-The law firm of Kirby+McInerney+LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the District of Nevada on behalf of those who acquired Marathon Digital Holdings, Inc. f/k/a Marathon Patent Group, Inc. (“Marathon” or the “Company”) (NASDAQ: MARA) securities from October 13, 2020 through November 15, 2021, inclusive (the “Class Period”).
+NEW YORK, Jan.
+04, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the District of Nevada on behalf of those who acquired Marathon Digital Holdings, Inc. f/k/a Marathon Patent Group, Inc. (“Marathon” or the “Company”) ( MARA) securities from October 13, 2020 through November 15, 2021, inclusive (the “Class Period”).
 Investors have until February 15, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Marathon is a digital asset technology company that mines cryptocurrencies with a focus on the blockchain ecosystem and the generation of digital assets in U.S.